Researchers are uncovering new avenues for the highly touted CRISPR technology. One may be using it as a camera to record activities inside cells.

 Rather than editing genes, scientists such as Liu are exploring the potential of CRISPR as a tool to give scientists a snapshot of the processes happening inside a cell, as well as recording the data for analysis.

-Liu and Weixin Tang, a postdoctoral fellow in Harvard’s chemistry and chemical biology department, published their research earlier this month in the journal Science.
+Liu and Weixin Tang, a postdoctoral fellow in Harvard’s chemistry and chemical biology department,

 They unveiled what they call a CRISPR-mediated analog multievent recording apparatus, or CAMERA for short.